Ravenswood, Chicago

 Ravenswood is a neighborhood located on the North Side of the city of Chicago, Illinois.
-Lacking designation as one of Chicago's 77 well-defined community areas, it is mostly situated in the Lincoln Square community area, with the portion east of Ravenswood Avenue and the Chicago & Northwestern/Union Pacific North Line railroad tracks being situated in the Uptown community area.
+Lacking designation as one of Chicago's 77 well-defined community areas, it is mostly situated in the Uptown community area, with the portion west of Ravenswood Avenue and the Chicago & Northwestern/Union Pacific North Line railroad tracks being situated in the Lincoln Square community area.